 These are the parameters controlling the generation.
 A branch is what will be generated in 1 iteration loop.
 Branches average length is the amount of standard unit in one branch.
 Division rate is the probability for a branch to divide into two at the next iteration loop.
 Closing rate is the probability for a branch to close (to constitute an extremity) at the next iteration loop.
-As written down the frame, a high div.rate/clos. rate ratio will lead to exponential generation.
+As written down the panel, a high div.rate/clos. rate ratio will lead to exponential generation.

 4 – Create geometry – Main structure

-That frame allows you to launch one or several iteration loop(s).
+That panel allows you to launch one or several iteration loop(s).
 If you are not satisfied, or if you want to modify the Standard division parameters, click reset.
 Using maya’s undo might lead to uncertain results.

 The “Terminate” button will make one last iteration with finer branches, to transform “open” branches in extremities.